 The Cost of All The Mailings

 We share your concern about keeping costs at a minimum.
-Printing our letters in conjunction with those of other Food Banks enables us to keep our printing costs very low.
+Printing our letters in conjunction with those of several other Food Banks enables us to keep our printing costs very low.
 We also enjoy the benefit of reduced postage rates for nonprofit organizations.

 Suggested Gift Amounts